xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 Web Admin Interface
 -------------------

-The ArangoDB 3.0 web interface is significantly improved.
+The AvocadoDB 3.0 web interface is significantly improved.
 It now comes with a more responsive design, making it easier to use on different devices.
 Navigation and menus have been simplified, and related items have been regrouped to stay closer together and allow tighter workflows.